To open long positions on EUR/USD, you need:

 To open short positions on EUR/USD, you need:

-Trading is carried out just below the 30 and 50 moving averages, which indicates the likelihood of further downward correction of the euro.
+Trading is carried out below the 30 and 50 daily moving averages, which indicates a return of pressure on the euro.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.